| 🌐 English Version | 🇨🇳 中文版 |

 src/domain: Core business logic, a clean domain layer.src/http: API interface implementation.src/services: Business service layer.src/repo: In-memory data storage.src/persist: File-based persistent storage.__tests__: Accompanying test cases (unit tests, integration tests, performance tests).ecommerce-mini-python (Python)

-src/domain: Domain models defined with Pydantic.src/services: Business service layer.src/api: API service implemented with FastAPI.src/repo: In-memory data storage.tests: Pytest test suite.Complete specification files demonstrating the SDD workflow, stored under examples/openspec/.
+src/domain: Domain models defined with Pydantic.src/services: Business service layer.src/api: API service implemented with FastAPI.src/repo: In-memory data storage.tests: Pytest test suite.Complete specification files demonstrating the SDD workflow, unified under openspec/.

-examples/openspec/config.yaml: Project context configuration (tech stack, conventions, etc.), automatically injected into each AI planning request.examples/openspec/changes/v1-mvp/: Complete change specifications for the MVP version (archived).
+openspec/config.yaml: Project context configuration (tech stack, conventions, store/references support), automatically injected into each AI planning request.openspec/specs/: Archived master specifications (cart-management, catalog-management, order-management, payment, domain-model, error-handling).openspec/changes/archive/2025-01-27-v1-mvp/: Complete change specifications for the MVP version (archived).

-proposal.md: Change proposal (Why / What Changes / Capabilities).design.md: System architecture design (layered architecture and data flow).tasks.md: Implementation task checklist.specs/domain-model/spec.md: Core domain model specification.specs/catalog-management/spec.md: Product catalog management specification.specs/cart-management/spec.md: Shopping cart management specification.specs/order-management/spec.md: Order management specification.specs/payment/spec.md: Payment specification.specs/error-handling/spec.md: Error handling specification.examples/openspec/specs/: Archived master specifications (merged from v1-mvp).Test data files used by the example projects.
+proposal.md: Change proposal (Why / What Changes / Capabilities).design.md: System architecture design.tasks.md: Implementation task checklist.specs/domain-model/spec.md: Core domain model specification.specs/catalog-management/spec.md: Product catalog management specification.specs/cart-management/spec.md: Shopping cart management specification.specs/order-management/spec.md: Order management specification.specs/payment/spec.md: Payment specification.specs/error-handling/spec.md: Error handling specification.Test data files used by the example projects.

 examples/ecommerce-mini/data/: Test data for the Node.js version.

-products.json: Product data.carts.json: Cart data.orders.json: Order data.This project demonstrates the following core OpenSpec features:
+products.json: Product data.carts.json: Cart data.orders.json: Order data.This project is based on OpenSpec v1.9.0 and demonstrates the following core features:

 # openspec/config.yaml example: Domain and Bounded Context mapping configuration